MiSTer-devel/Scripts_MiSTer/other_authors/README.md

   it however you want.
 ```

 ###### wifi.sh by MiSTerAddons

-Script adapted for use with MiSTer FPGA project by MiSterAddons
+Script adapted from RetroPie for use with MiSTer FPGA project by MiSterAddons